swetanshusbp/HackAI_Hack-230550_Final_Round/Resume_Screening/README.md

 Prepare Your Dataset:
 Ensure your dataset of resumes is in CSV format and is accessible to the script.

-### Run the Script:
-### Execute the main script:

-python main.py
-Replace main.py with the name of your Python script.

 ### Using the Application: